External review

 When is external review used?

-Moreover, the fund always carries out an external review for all applications where:
+When Independent Research Fund Denmark includes external evaluation, the applications are submitted for individual external peer review.
+Independent Research Fund Denmark always carries out an external review for all applications where:

-• A member of the council or committee, which is going to assess the application, is an applicant or participant in an application, the budget of which exceeds DKK 1 million, excluding overhead, or
+• A member of the council or committee, is an applicant or scientific participant in an application, submitted to the member’s own council, the budget of which exceeds DKK 1 million (excluding overhead), or

 • The council or commitee, on account of conflicts of interest or other reasons, does not possess the necessary scientific expertise to assess a given application.